GoL2022/IMPUS/README.md

 ## Quickstart

 Both training and inference for IMPUS are available at [IMPUS.ipynb](IMPUS.ipynb).
+Images in the notebook is for simple demo (a little blur, replace with high resolution image generate better results), we will update with more examples later.
 ## Reference
+to do: add code reference
 ## Citation
 ```bibtex
 @article{yang2024impus,